-Short-Form Application to Attend NCU Completion of the Short-Form Application to Attend NCU does not constitute formal admission to the University.
+Short-Form Application to Attend Bushnell University

+Completion of the Short-Form Application to attend Bushnell University does not constitute formal admission to the University.
 Students planning to pursue a degree or certificate must complete the formal admissions process.
 The Short-Form Application allows a student to take up to a certain amount of credits.
-Because this is considered non-degree seeking student status (the student has not been admitted to a program), a student is not eligible for any part of the NCU Financial Aid program.
-For nondegree seeking students, payment for a class is due at registration unless other arrangements have been made with the billing office.
+Because this is considered non-degree seeking student status (the student has not been admitted to a program), a student is not eligible for any part of the Bushnell University Financial Aid program.
+For non-degree seeking students, payment for a class is due at registration unless other arrangements have been made with the billing office.